duoshock/UM-70/Assembly Guide.md

 **10 x M3 14mm screws** (Only 8 are required, rest are spare)

-**4 x M3 DIN562 Square Nuts** (It’s used as thread insert under the mounting points, all square nuts are already inserted to the case before shipping, but it may come loss during shipping.
-Here are the spare.)
+**4 x M3 DIN562 Square Nuts** (It’s used as thread insert under the mounting points, these are for spare in case of the inserts came loose during shipping.)

 **10 x Rubber feet** (Only 8 are required, rest are spare)